J. J. Arrington: College career

-The 2004 season would see Arrington earn the starting tailback spot after the departure of Echemandu for the NFL.
+In 2004, Arrington earned the starting tailback spot after the departure of Echemandu for the NFL.
 Arrington played a major role in the Cal Bears' first 10-win season since 1949.
-He would rush for at least 100 yards in every single game that season.
+He rushed for at least 100 yards in every single game that season.
 Arrington rushed for 169 yards or more in eight of his team's 12 games as well.

-Ultimately Arrington would have one of the greatest seasons of any running back in NCAA and Pac-10 history, gaining 2,018 rushing yards that season.
-He became only the third Pac-10 Tailback to gain over 2,000 yards, joining USC tailbacks Marcus Allen and Charles White.
+Ultimately Arrington had one of the greatest seasons of any running back in NCAA and Pac-10 history, gaining 2,018 rushing yards that season.
+He became only the third Pac-10 tailback to gain over 2,000 yards, joining USC tailbacks Marcus Allen and Charles White.
 His mark is also the tenth best total in NCAA history.
-He would receive the honor of the Pop Warner Award, deeming him the best College Football player on the west coast.
+He received the honor of the Pop Warner Award, deeming him the best College Football player on the west coast.
 He would also earn All-American and All-Pacific-10 conference honors.

 Ultimately, the season would end in disappointment.
-Despite a 10–1 record, the Bears were bypassed for a BCS Bowl bid by The University of Texas.
+Despite a 10–1 record, the Bears were bypassed for a BCS Bowl bid by the University of Texas.
 As a result, they played in the Pacific Life Holiday Bowl against a 7–4 Texas Tech squad, where Cal was defeated by a score of 45–31, to end Arrington's college career.

 In addition, Arrington was not invited to the Heisman Trophy ceremony (a distinction afforded the top three to five likely winners) despite having a better statistical year (15 TDs, 2,018 yards rushing, 6.98 yards per carry) than the number 2 vote-getter, Adrian Peterson (15 TDs, 1,925 yards rushing, 5.68 yards per carry).